ottohellwig/wellbeing-tracker/README.md

 ## Description

-Wellbeing Project is a group project (Team Pepe) that is designed to support the wellbeing of users by timing activities, providing activity reports and resources to foster a strong mental and emotional wellbeing.
+Wellbeing Project is designed to support the wellbeing of users by timing activities, providing activity reports and resources to foster a strong mental and emotional wellbeing.

 ## Features